 Symptoms of jumper’s knee

 People with jumper’s knee typically experience pinpoint front knee pain and tenderness at the distal pole of the patella.
-The diagnosis of patellar tendinopathy is generally made in the clinic but may be supported by radiographic or magnetic resonance imaging (MRI).
+The diagnosis is generally made in the clinic but may be supported by radiographic or magnetic resonance imaging (MRI).

 There are several classification systems for grading the severity of jumper’s knee.